cgat-developers/ruffus/doc/examples/code_template/code_template.rst

 ##############################################################################################################
 7) Skipping specified options
 ##############################################################################################################
-    Note that particular options can be skipped (not added to the command line, for example, if they conflict with your own options:
+    Note that particular options can be skipped (not added to the command line), if they conflict with your own options, for example:

         .. code-block:: python
             :emphasize-lines: 3

             # see below for how to use get_argparse
             parser = cmdline.get_argparse(  description='WHAT DOES THIS PIPELINE DO?',
-                                            # skip the following options
+                                            # Do not use the following options: log_file, key_legend_in_graph
                                             ignored_args = ["log_file", "key_legend_in_graph"])

 ##############################################################################################################
-8) Script versions
+8) Displaying the version
 ##############################################################################################################
-    Note that the version for ``get_argparse`` defaults to ``"%(prog)s 1.0"`` unless specified:
+    Note that the version for your script will default to ``"%(prog)s 1.0"`` unless specified:

         .. code-block:: python

-            :emphasize-lines: 3

-            # see below for how to use get_argparse
             parser = cmdline.get_argparse(  description='WHAT DOES THIS PIPELINE DO?',
                                             version = "my_programme.py v.
 2.23")